 Good to Know

 Distance: The official walk from Caves Beach to Southern Headland of Pinny Beach is 5.2 kilometre return track but you can do shorter walks to suit your family and if you want to stop by a beach or two.
 Check out the map on the NSW National Parks website for a detailed map.
+If you time your walk at the right time, you can also explore the caves at Caves Beach at low tide before or after your walk.

 Getting there: There are a few access points.
 From nearest to furthest from Pinny Beach, either park at the end of Spoon Rocks Road at Caves Beach, access it from Caves Beach Road, opposite Copper Valley Close or from the Caves Beach car park off Caves Beach Road, at the southern end of Caves Beach.